zerkz/mcp/README.md

        }
      }
 ```
-The preceding `args` format is the same for all MCP clients and where you customize the DX MCP server for your particular environment.
+The `args` format shown in the preceding example is the same for all MCP clients and how you customize the DX MCP server for your particular environment.
+See the *Reference* sections below for the possible flags you can pass the `args` option, and possible values you can pass to the `--orgs`, `--toolsets`, and `--tools` flags.

-The example shows how to pass flags to the `args` option.
-Surround the flag name and its value each in double quotes, and separate all flags and values with commas.
+When writing the `args` option, surround both the flag names and their values in double quotes, and separate all flags and values with commas.
 Some flags are Boolean and don't take a value.
-The example shows three flags that take a string value (`--orgs`, `--toolsets`, and `--tools`) and one Boolean flag (`--allow-non-ga-tools`).
+The preceding example shows three flags that take a string value (`--orgs`, `--toolsets`, and `--tools`) and one Boolean flag (`--allow-non-ga-tools`).

 The `"-y", "@salesforce/mcp"` part tells `npx` to automatically install the `@salesforce/mcp` package instead of asking permission.
 Don't change this.

-The following sections list the flags you can pass `args`, and the available values for the flags.
 <details>
-<summary>Avaliable "args" Flags</summary>
+<summary>Reference: Available Flags for the `args` Option</summary>

-### Avaliable "args" Flags
+### Reference: Available Flags for the "args" Option

 These are the flags that you can pass to the `args` option.